 iv.
 Therefore the being-at-work or exercise is just as much an accomplishment (telos) as the potency.

-(c) Whenever from what is potent both the exercise and a work-object come to be (genesis), such as building, weaving, and changes in general (i.e., productive potencies),
+(c) Whenever from what is potent both the exercise and a work-object come to be (gignomai), such as building, weaving, and changes in general (i.e., productive potencies),

 i. the change is in what is moved, the being-at-work of the builder is in the thing made (see also Phys.
 III.3).54

 ii.
-The being-at-work is therefore spatially and temporally together with the work-object, i.e., the accomplishment (telos).
+The being-at-work is therefore spatially and temporally together with the work-object that is its accomplishment (telos).
 For example, the house-building occurs in the house, and comes to be, and is at the same time as the house.

 iii.
-Therefore, since the being-at-work or exercise of the potency, i.e., the work-act or energeia, is in the work-object with the telos, the en-erg-eia is more a telos, more entelecheia than the potency [since the potency to act is not in the same being as the telos].
+Therefore, since the exercise or work-act (energeia) of the potency is in the work-object with the telos, the en-erg-eia is more a telos, more entelecheia than the potency [since the potency to act is not in the same being as the telos].
 (Met.
 IX.8 1050a23−b2)

 {~?~ST: end blockquote}